Gravel Driveway Guide

 FAQs

-- Apply sand or a sub-base to fill out the gaps and create an even smoother surface.
+2. Apply additional sub-base or stone fines to fill out the gaps and create an even smoother surface.

 When it comes to a gravel driveway, it’s always best to have a strong sub-base underneath the gravel, and grass simply won’t provide a stable enough surface.